koenVDZ/bvt-wp-theme/readme.txt

 == Description ==

-Fancy Lab is a compatible WooCommerce theme made with WordPress.
+Brazil Virtual Tour is a compatible WooCommerce theme made with WordPress.
 It is the best theme for you to sell anything online, beautifuly designed and fully responsive.
 This theme is fully responsible, has a blog and is compatible with WooCommerce.

 == Installation ==

 1. From the admin panel, go to Appearance > Themes and click the Add New button.
-2. Search for "Fancy Lab"
+2. Search for "Brazil Virtual Tour"
 3. Install and activate

 == Frequently Asked Questions ==

-= Is Fancy Lab Free? =
+= Is Brazil Virtual Tour Free? =
 Yes!
-Fancy Lab is a free theme, and always will be a free theme.
+Brazil Virtual Tour is a free theme, and always will be a free theme.

-= Does Fancy Lab have a pro version? =
-Currently it doesn't have any pro version.
+= Does Brazil Virtual Tour have a pro version? = Currently it doesn't have any pro version.
 We're working on it.

 = Where can I find documentation? =